 Course durations can vary for multiple reasons, so the durations below are the minimum possible amount.

-Face-to-Face Face to Face contact time of at least 4 Hours
+Face-to-Face face-to-face contact time of at least 4 Hours

 To join this course you must:

-• Have enough English reading, writing, and speaking skills to follow permits, complete workplace forms, and explain or discuss issues.
+• Have sufficient English reading, writing, and speaking skills to follow permits, complete workplace forms, and explain or discuss issues.
 Basic maths is also needed to understand measurements like pressure, temperature, or gas test results.

 Safe Work Australia warns that confined space work can be tougher than normal tasks, requiring workers to be physically fit, free of issues like severe claustrophobia, and able to wear necessary PPE such as respirators.